colinjlacy/envoy-gateway-opa-demo/README.md

 A repo that holds the different Kubernetes manifests used in demoing Envoy Gateway and OPA on September 25, 2025.

+If you're interested in the presentation slides, you can find them in the `presentation.pdf` file at the root of this repo.

 ## Setup

 Make sure you have an EKS cluster deployed with public API access, and kubectl configured to access the Kubernetes API.
 If you'd like to create a custom kubeconfig, you can run the following commands.